Instance-JS/Instance/docs/proofs/Spacetime.md

 The bias contribution becomes negligible relative to $\Lambda$, explaining why:

 $$|\Omega_k^{\text{obs}}| \to 0 \text{ as } \rho_\Lambda \text{ dominates}$$

+This provides a natural explanation for the observed near-flatness without fine-tuning.

 ### 5.7.3 Modified Distance-Redshift Relation